rachaelbabister/tomahawk-tactics/README.md

 - [Stack Overflow](https://stackoverflow.com/) - my ReadMe file for some reason wasn't automatically updating my contents menu.
 Looked on Slack for help and advice and eventually installed 'toc'.
 - [Stack Overflow](https://stackoverflow.com/questions/34980251/how-to-print-multiple-lines-of-text-with-python) - how to print multiple lines of text in Python.
 - [Slack Community](https://app.slack.com/) - just general advice on the Slack Community.
+- [Code Institute](https://learn.codeinstitute.net/ci_program/diplomainfullstacksoftwarecommoncurriculum) - for help in reminding me how to deploy in Heroku and going back on previous python lessons.

 --
 ### Content